-We are located on 62 acres several miles from the nearest towns.
-We like to call it half fields, half woods, 2 creeks, a pond, and a view of Mt.
-Hood.
-Our fields are farmed naturally via various methods of no chemical, responsible farming.
+We are located on 62 acres, 6 miles from the nearest towns and 45 minutes south of Portland.
+The property is half fields, half forest, 2 creeks, a pond, and a view of Mt Hood.
+Our larger fields are farmed organically in partnership with a local farming family.
 We utilize some permaculture techniques and sow, tend and harvest mostly by hand.
-The woods are mostly left to nature, but there are a variety of trails for exploration.
+The woods are mostly left to nature (other than what we gather for gardens and creations) but there are a variety of trails for exploration.

-John & Paula Manley, owners of the farm, are retired from outside employment and now seek to enjoy the land, make it more productive, and meet new people with a passion for life.
-Paula is a retired teacher/counselor/probation officer and a musician.
+John & Paula, owners of the farm, are retired from outside employment and now seek to enjoy the land, make it more productive, and meet new people with a passion for life.
+Paula is a retired teacher/counselor/probation officer, a musician, and speaks both Spanish and German as a second language..
 John is a retired land use planner, former bookstore owner, and family history buff.

-We try to pair people with projects of interest, from building to gardening to marketing to animal care to blackberry control.
+We try to pair people with projects of interest, from building to gardening to animal care to blackberry control to getting to know the surrounding community.
 All guest house chores are meant to be shared equally amongst everyone.
 We do ask that you respect the land, the house, the animals, the tools, and the people.
-We all want to learn/work together and enjpy our time together.
+We all want to learn/work together and enjoy our time together.

 There are 2 houses on the land, 1 of which houses our visitors.
-Sleeping accommodations are mostly bunk beds in shared rooms in an older, somewhat messy, but colorful and comfortable, manufactured home.
-Everyone has a bed and space for their stuff.
+Sleeping accommodations are mixed options.
 There are also many lovely places around the farm to get personal space and enjoy the quiet of the woods, creeks, and pond.

-The farm is not close to town so having a car is preferable for some folks, but we can transport folks around the are when necessary.
+Our place is not close to any town so having a car is preferable for some folks, but we can transport folks around the area as needed.
 Most of our visitors spend some time wandering the forest, playing music, making art or doing other hobbies.
-There are regular trips to town for groceries and whatnot that you are welcome to come on.
+There are regular shopping trips to town that you are welcome to join.
 Mt.
 Hood and the Columbia Gorge are 1 1/2 hrs away, the Pacific Ocean beaches are 2 hrs away, and Portland, Oregon is 50 minutes to the north.
+There is a beautiful state park 1/2 hour away that has a dozen waterfalls on a day-hike loop trail.
 We do encourage our visitors to explore the wider area before they depart.